Martha Layne Collins: Activities after leaving office

 In 1993, Collins's husband, Bill, was charged in an influence-peddling scandal.
 The prosecution claimed that while Collins was governor, Dr. Collins exploited a perception that he could influence the awarding of state contracts through his wife.
 It was alleged that he exploited this perception to pressure people who did business with the state to invest nearly $2 million with him.
 He was convicted on October 14, 1993, after a seven-week trial; he was given a sentence of five years and three months in federal prison, which was at the low end of the range prescribed by the federal sentencing guidelines.
 He was also fined $20,000 for a conspiracy charge that involved kickbacks disguised as political contributions.
 Governor Collins was called to testify in the trial, but was not charged.
 The scandal tarnished her image, however, and may have cost her an appointment in the administration of President Bill Clinton.
 Collins was also rumored to be considering running for the U.S. Senate, a bid which never materialized following her husband's conviction.
 The Collinses reunited following Dr. Collins's release from prison on October 10, 1997.

-In 1996, Collins resigned as president of Saint Catharine College to direct the International Business and Management Center at the University of Kentucky.
+In 1996, Collins resigned as president of St. Catharine College to direct the International Business and Management Center at the University of Kentucky.
 Later that year, she was a co-chair of the Credentials Committee at the Democratic National Convention.
 When her contract with the University of Kentucky expired in 1998, Collins took a part-time position as "executive scholar in residence" at Georgetown College, which allowed her more time to pursue other interests.
 In 1999, she was named Honorary Consul General of Japan in Kentucky, a position which involved promoting Japanese interests in Kentucky, encouraging Japanese investment in the state, and encouraging cultural understanding between Kentucky and Japan.
 In 2001, Governor Paul E. Patton named her co-chair of the Kentucky Task Force on the Economic Status of Women.
 In January 2005, she became the chairwoman and chief executive officer of the Kentucky World Trade Center.
-She has held positions on the boards of directors for several corporations, including Eastman Kodak.
+She has held positions on the boards of directors for several corporations, including Kodak.

+Death

+Collins died in her sleep on November 1, 2025, at 3:00 a.m. at the Richmond Place Retirement Community in Lexington, Kentucky.
+She was 88.
+On November 3, 2025, Kentucky Governor Andy Beshear ordered flags at state office buildings in Kentucky to fly at half staff in honor of Collins until sunset on the day of her interment.
+Due to a multi-year construction project at the Kentucky State Capitol, Collins would lie in state at the Old State Capitol on Sunday, November 9, 2025.
+Her funeral was afterwards held at the Old State Capitol the same day, family, colleagues and former and current Kentucky leaders as Governor Andy Beshear, Lieutenant Governor Jacqueline Coleman, former Secretary of State Alison Lundergan Grimes and Collins’ former Secretary of the Cabinet Larry Hayes being among those in attendance.
+On November 10, 2025, Collins was buried at Frankfort Cemetery.